Are we guaranteed to see polar bears?

-The transition to mid-season is subtle and does not occur at a precise moment, but the third and fourth weeks are typically characterized by a continuing drop in temperature, while weather conditions become less predictable.
+The transition to the middle of polar bear season is subtle and does not occur at a precise moment, but the third and fourth weeks are typically characterized by a continuing drop in temperature while weather conditions become less predictable.
 Of course, polar bears like the colder temperatures, and we may begin to see more of them scattered throughout the area.
 Colder temperatures also bring higher activity levels.
 However, if wind and snowstorms move in, bears may become inactive as they hunker down to wait out adverse conditions.
-Fall colors on the tundra may disappear beneath a sprinkling or cover of snow.
-Other arctic wildlife can become harder to spot, yet this adds a fun element to the adventure when someone shouts out excitedly that an elusive creature has been sighted.
+Fall color on the tundra may disappear beneath a sprinkling or blanket of snow.
+Other Arctic wildlife can become harder to spot, yet this adds a fun element to the adventure when someone shouts out excitedly that an elusive creature has been sighted, such as an Arctic hare camouflaged in its winter- white coat against the snow.
 As we move into the fifth week, temperature and weather conditions can feel truly arctic—though there have been years in which a very cold stretch fades into a mid-season warming trend, and the bears disperse to a degree.